 Yet the panel found no officers were disciplined for working too many hours in 2017 and 2018, despite evidence of that policy violation being attainable, if only internal affairs investigators had sought it.

 Consider the case of the exotic dancer mounting the patrol car.

-After the woman who narrowly missed being struck by the dancer complained to internal affairs that her handcuffs were too tight during her 30-minute detention, investigators compiled a minute-by-minute log of the section of the video where she is standing between the two patrol cars.
+After McClendon complained to internal affairs that her handcuffs were too tight during her 30-minute detention, investigators compiled a minute-by-minute log of the section of the video where McClendon is standing between the two patrol cars.

 The CIP report states "the extra duty officers were entertained as the exotic dancer was videotaped performing a handstand on the hood of a marked Miami Police vehicle."

 A Path Forward